getmorehelp/plasmadonationhelp/readme.md

-### Reward up of  Rs.
+### Reward of  Rs.
 50000 for donation of blood plasm for a noble cause
 ### (Cure of critical corona patient)

 ### Eligibility & Terms: Donner should have had and recovered from Corona maximum with in last 3 months.